Sleep Dentistry – Paris TX Dentist | Paris Family Dental

-At Paris Family Dental, we are current on the Texas State Dental Board of Examiners and State Law certification requirements to treat mild to moderate obstructive.
+At Paris Family Dental, we are current on the Texas State Dental Board of Examiners and State Law certification requirements to treat currently obstructive.
 We will treat severe OSA with an alternative treatment to CPAP (continuous positive airway pressure) treatment.
 CPAP is a treatment that utilizes mild pressure to keep the airway open.
 We assist patients who do not tolerate CPAP with medical grade MRDs (mandibular repositioning devices) in conjunction with pulse oximetry monitoring.
 Paris, TX sleep dentistry is available at Dr. Del Toro’s dental practice.

 What is OSA?